Learn how to draw Santa with our easy to follow step-by-step ‘How to Draw Santa Claus’ tutorial.

 More Circular Forms to Create Santa’s Hat

 Starting at the first circle again, draw a large sweeping semi circle up to the top of the page and down, past Santa’s moustache on the right hand side.
-Draw a large circle at the bottom to complete Santa’s hat.
+Draw a large circle at the bottom to complete the hat.

-Layer Swirls to Form a Beard
+Layer Swirls to Draw the Beard

 Now back to Santa’s bushy beard!